 Multiple screen shakers have a single-deck construction with three or four screens placed at different levels in a “series” arrangement.
-This type of arrangement is illustrated in Figure 5 & 6.
+Figures 5 & 6 show this type of arrangement.

 Shale Shakers Performance & Design Characteristics

-Improved efficiency of the shaker has managed to reduce the load on secondary solids control equipment.
-Modern systems may now have four or five shakers, especially offshore or when handling large volumes (Figure 6).
+Improved shaker efficiency has reduced the load on secondary solids control equipment.
+Modern systems may now have four or five shakers, especially offshore or when handling large volumes

 - The size of the openings in the wire screen(s).